api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 - `data`: In case of a successful response, this is the requested data which has been encoded and contains a timestamp in addition to other response data.
   Decode it using the function decode() from the abi object.

+### `withdraw()` method

+The withdraw function is used to withdraw funds from the designated sponsor wallet to the sponsor.
+In this case, we're using the `RrpRequesterV0` for which the sponsor is the Requester contract itself.

+It calls the `requestWithdrawal` function of the `airnodeRrp` contract.

+- `airnode`: The address of the Airnode.

+- `sponsorWallet`: The address of the sponsor wallet.

 ## 2. Deploying and Sponsoring the Requester